vdluitaz/vedit/help/help.md

 - `s`/`save`: Save the current file.
 - `lnum`: Toggle line number display in the left margin.
 - `goto <line>`: Jump to the specified line number (1-based).
+- `find "text"`: Search for quoted text in the document (case-sensitive by default).
+- `find 'text'`: Search for quoted text (use single quotes if text contains double quotes).
+- `find "text" ins`: Search for quoted text case-insensitively.
 - `help`: Open this help file (read-only mode).

 ### Command Line Navigation